OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 ## What is a Component Manager?

-- Can store persitsent data from the beginning of the Entity Context till the end
+- Can store persistent data from the beginning of the Entity Context till the end

 - Can provide a way to allocate data on adding/removing a component